Dawnabelle/meet-match/README.md

 ## Acknowledgments

-* Staff and fellow students for support and encouragement
+Staff and fellow students for support and encouragement
-* [Inspiration]